Daniel Quinn B.A., B.Sc., C.S.C.S., M.I.S.C.P

 Daniel has a belief in lifelong learning and using the latest developments to provide you the best rehabilitation program.
 He has a passion for providing patients with exercises that will ensure a lasting effect from your treatments.
 To do this he has achieved the designation Certified Strength and Condition Specialist and has previously had scientific research published in the areas of exercise and back pain.

-He has undergone further learning in manual therapies such as Soft Tissue Release, Instrument Assisted Soft Tissue Mobilization, Pilates, Dry Needling and was awarded a distinction during postgraduate certificate in Clinical Exercise.
+He has undergone further learning in manual therapies such as Soft Tissue Release, Instrument Assisted Soft Tissue Mobilization, Pilates, Dry Needling and was awarded a distinction during postgraduate certificates in Clinical Exercise.
+Daniel has received a diploma from FIFA in Football Medicine.

 In Daniel’s spare time he like to keep fit by taking part in sports such as soccer, cycling, running, swimming and weight training.
 Daniel was previously a competitive rugby player until University level, and has now switched his focus to triathlons.